srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-verify.md

   - ethernet-segments
 ---

-Here we verify the configurations made in the previous section.
+Here, we review the configurations made in the previous section.

 On the PE side, the lag1 was created in both leaf1 and leaf2.
-Let's see them with these show commands:
+Let's take a look at them with these show commands:

 ```
 A:leaf1# show interface lag1